Paperdyne/PaperPC/README.md

 ## Using the program

-Invoke the package via the CLI script: `lpc example.lpc --inputs 2,3`
+Invoke the package via the CLI script: `paperpc example.ppc --inputs 2,3`

 Here, add the command flag `--inputs` after the name of the script followed by a comma-separated list of values to include as inputs to the machine.
 The program will parse the correct input when encountering the `901` instruction.
 Think of it like